Automate with Bots

 How do I create a Bot?

-What permissions do I need to create a Bot?
+What cloud account permissions are required to run a Bot?

 How do I copy an existing Bot?